University of Porto

 José Pedro Amorim has a PhD in Education from the Catholic University and is doing a pos-doctorate on the trainers of adult education at the University of Porto.
 He has been involved in research on LLL, adult education initiatives and access and progression of non-traditional publics.

-Ana Bela Ribeiro is doing a PhD in Education Sciences on Citizenship Education and partnerships with NGOs.
-She has been involved in research on civic and political participation, media literacy, and education and community intervention.
+Ana Bela Ribeiro holds a PhD in Education Sciences.
+She has been involved in research on civic and political participation, education and community intervention, citizenship education, NGO, lifelong learning, and education policies.
+She has experience with mixed and collaborative research methodologies.
 Also, as a teacher she has worked on adult literacy.

 Mariana Rodrigues is in the final stretch of her PhD in Education Sciences from the University of Porto, where she is exploring the impact of youths’ participation in scouting on their social and psychopolitical development.
 She has been involved in research on citizenship education in formal and non-formal educational settings; forms and contexts of online/offline participation and the quality of these participation experiences.
 She has experience in qualitative, quantitative, and collaborative research methodologies.